- Home >

 - Scholarship recipients' grades are reviewed for the purpose of determining continuing eligibility each year at the conclusion of the spring semester.

 - Students not meeting the renewal 3.00 USC grade point average will receive notification that their scholarship eligibility has been suspended.
 This notification will indicate that the student should attend summer school* in order to regain that eligibility requirement.
-Further, it will disclose that if he or she is unable to resolve the eligibility concern for renewal through summer school enrollment that this appeal opportunity is available for certain qualifying conditions and how to proceed if he or she meets those conditions.
+Further, it will disclose that if he or she is unable to resolve the eligibility concern for renewal through summer school enrollment that this appeal opportunity is available for certain qualifying conditions.

 - Each student will be allowed only one processed appeal.
 Second or subsequent appeals will not be accepted for consideration.